SakshamTapadia/Leetcode-SQL-50/README.md

 ## Description
 This repository contains my solutions to the SQL 50 challenge on LeetCode, which provides an extensive collection of SQL problems covering a wide range of concepts and techniques.

-The challenge includes easy, medium, and hard level questions from various topics such as:
+The challenge includes easy, medium, and hard level questions from various topics.
-- Select Operations
-- Basic Joins
-- Basic Aggregate Functions
-- Sorting and Grouping
-- Advanced Select and Joins
-- Subqueries
-- Advanced String Functions / Regex / Clause

 ## Repository Structure
-The solutions are organized by difficulty level and topic to make navigation easier:
+The solutions are organized by SQL concepts in the following folders:
-- `easy/`: Contains solutions to easy difficulty problems
-- `medium/`: Contains solutions to medium difficulty problems
-- `hard/`: Contains solutions to hard difficulty problems

-Each solution includes:
-- Problem statement
-- My SQL solution
-- Explanation of the approach
+- `Selects/`: Basic selection queries
+- `Basic Joins/`: Simple join operations
+- `Basic Aggregate Functions/`: COUNT, SUM, AVG, etc.
+- `Sorting and grouping/`: ORDER BY and GROUP BY operations
+- `Advanced Select and joins/`: Complex select statements and join techniques
-- Time and space complexity analysis
+- `Subqueries/`: Nested queries and subquery techniques
+- `Advanced String Functions / Regex / Clause/`: String manipulation, regex, and special clauses

+Each solution includes the SQL code with explanations where appropriate.

 ## Learning Resources
 These are the resources I used to learn SQL: